joshabell/AyersScienceFair/Display.md

   * Did you follow any particular procedure?
   * Did you reach a conclusion?

-Here's an example on how to layout your poster:
+Here's an example of how to layout your poster:

 ![](./resources/poster.png)